conorjudgetech/Year-2-Capstone-Project-WhatsOn/README.md

 npm install
 npx nodemon app

-To view this applicationin the browser you will need to enter an encoded API key to run Google Maps
+To view this application in the browser you will need to enter an encoded API key to run Google Maps